New Graduate

 A place to make dreams come true!

-Our employees enjoy working every day, as we find it rewarding to space creation that bring Delight and Passion to the world!
-NOMURA is looking for people to help turn dreams into reality.
-Why not join us in creating amazing spaces, using your dreams and passion?
-When the space you were involved in creating is completed, I'm sure you will experience an irreplaceable feeling!
-I'm looking forward to meeting you all!
+Our employees enjoy working every day, finding it rewarding to space creation that bring Delight and Passion to the world!
+NOMURA Co.,Ltd. is looking for people to help turn dreams into reality.
+Why not join us in creating amazing spaces, harnessing your dreams and passion?
+When the space you were involved in is completed, you will surely experience an irreplaceable feeling!
+We look forward to meeting you!

 CultureGet to know the company culture